-We have additionally digitised thousands of manuscripts from the Institutional Archive, which you can view through our catalogue (we are currently uploading batches of these images daily).
+We have additionally digitised thousands of manuscripts from the Institutional Archive, which you can view through our catalogue.
 You can view the new multi-level catalogue here by searching ‘RCSEd’ in the ref field or ‘Papers of the Royal College of Surgeons of Edinburgh’ in the title field (through advanced search with ‘archive’ box checked).
 You can also find a summary of series-level headings at the end of this blog.

 The barber surgeons in Edinburgh came together as an Incorporation in July 1505, when they were granted their Seal of Cause by the Town Council, and thus emerging as one of many trade guilds operating in the city.
 Spanning over 500 years, the RCSEd Institutional Archive is rich in all aspects of the College’s illustrious history, and we are very fortunate indeed that so many of our records have been preserved over the last 5 centuries.
 The RCSEd archive is a unique historical resource detailing the activities, culture and development of an ancient craft guild, supporting a wide subject range, from the history of medicine, surgery and medical education, to local Edinburgh economic and social history.
 Significantly, with Edinburgh emerging as the seat of medical education in the 18th century, it is this context that provides much of the backdrop to the collection.
 Also reflected in the archive are the surgeons’ efforts to reform medical education in Britain and importantly, provide training for medical students in order to meet the demands of modern warfare.